uprush/fluent-redislist/README.md

 Redis List Output Plugin for Fluent
 ===================================

-fluent-redis_list is a fluent plugin to output to redis as list.
+fluent-redislist is a fluent plugin to output to redis as list.

 Installation
 ------------